johnzhang320/FrontEndPublickeyEncryption/README.md

-# Using public key, frontend encrypts password, bank account number, social security number
+#  Signup Password, Bank Account and Social Security using a Frontend Public Key Encryption Mechanism
+### Supported by Javascript Public Key Library, Java Security KeyPairGenerator, Springboot Security BcryptPasswordencoder, Spring Boot MVC

-## Description
+## Overview

-## Why do we apply frontend encryption ?
+### Why do we apply frontend encryption ?

    Although applying Https be able prevent the hackers from stealing sensitive information over network, some invaded virus, like Trojan Horse and Active-X, are able to sneak into your local machine to steal the information through harmless links,